-- View Best Time to Send Email suggestions (available on certain plans); Activity History; Current Program; and Contact Information
+View Best Time to Send Email suggestions (available on certain plans); Activity History; Current Program; and Contact Information directly in the sidebar

 To add a new contact, reply to their email or type their email address in a new email composer window.
+You can also click the "Contact" icon in the upper-right to bring up a new contact form.
 The contact will be immediately added, and the features above, like editing, Bucketing, or Tagging, will be available in the contact sidebar.

 I received a message that said “This email account is not connected”—what does this mean?